Hu-Hanyang/crazyswarm_develop/README.md

     Set 'current value' in to 5 or higher(where the order you put your controller on menu).

     Cfclient console will print out "CONTROLLER: Using $(name) controller.", switch controller successfully.

+6. **testing:**

+   To change contorller, modify ros_ws/src/crazyswarm/launch/hover_swarm.launch in Crazyswarm.

+    Find below code, and change controller number to you customized controller number:

+    ```c
+    stabilizer:
+    estimator: 2 # 1: complementary, 2: kalman
+    controller: 2 # 1: PID, 2: mellinger
+    ```

+    Then rerun "Running a Real World Test Script on Crazyflie 2.1 Using Crazyswarm with Vicon system" (Previous section) for test fly.

 #### Todo: